Portrait & Travel PhotographySubscribe Now

 Vibration Reduction

-I was familiar with this feature on another lens — the Nikon 18-200mm lens for DX (crop-sensor) bodies, so I thought I knew what to expect.
-Camera shake is particularly troublesome for long focal lengths like this lens when you’re hand-holding for your shot.
 I think the rule of thumb is that you should have a shutter speed at least equal to your focal length to avoid blurriness from hand-holding your camera during a shot.
-So you would expect at least a 1200th per second shutter speed when using a 200mm focal length.
+So you would expect at least a 1/200th per second shutter speed when using a 200mm focal length.

 Except, life doesn’t always give you ideal circumstances when you want to take a photograph.
 Sometimes you’re just not able to get that shutter speed high enough, even when you bump up the ISO.
 For instance:

-I took this shot hand-held at 130th of a second — well below the rule of thumb.
-Of course, I know there are some photographers out there who are thinking, “I could do that without VR.”
+Of course, I know some photographers out there are thinking, “I could do that without VR.”
 Hey, some of you could.
 You can brace yourself up against something, jam the camera into your shoulder and strike a pose to keep everything stable…or you could flip a switch to turn on the VR, compose the photo and get plenty of sharp shots.

 There are two VR modes on the Nikon 70-200mm lens.
 One for normal situations and another for “Active” situations — such as when you’re on a moving object, like a boat bouncing on the waves or, as in the photo below, on a truck driving along and bouncing violently on potholes.

 If you’ve ever been on the Kilimanjaro Safari at Walt Disney World’s Animal Kingdom, then you know they paid special attention to making sure those roads are full of potholes that keep jarring you around the truck.
 Authenticity, perhaps.
-Despite all of that bouncing around, I could count on sharp images using the Nikon 70-200mm lens with Active VR.

 Wonderful Compression

-OK, so it’s great for shooting squirrels, gators and rhinos.
+OK, so it’s great for shooting models and rhinos.
 What else does it do?
 Despite those examples, my primary reason for using this lens is because of the compression factor it gives to my subjects.
 That’s why it’s my primary portrait lens.
 However, that also makes it a great travel lens.

-What is compression?
+Let’s talk about compression.
 Basically, it appears to reduce the depth of subjects in your photos.
 In landscapes, it brings everything closer and makes the image more dramatic.
 In portraits, it does the same thing and makes for a more pleasing appearance.
 Let me show you some examples.

 Wormsloe at 24mm